8.2.1 The final exam shall be designed to be taken during a period not to exceed two hours.

 8.2.2 One credit hour courses may give final examinations during the last scheduled class period, but not during the final exam period.

-8.3 Final examinations shall be given at the end of the five-week summer terms and the 10-week summer session in accordance with the schedule published by the Office of the Registrar.
+8.2.3 All final examinations shall be given in accordance with the schedule published by the Office of the Registrar.

-8.4.2 CBE will be offered routinely for many courses during the school year as indicated by a test schedule available through the Office of Measurement and Research Services (MARS).
+8.6.2 CBE will be offered routinely for many courses during the school year as indicated by a test schedule available through Testing Services.
 It is the student’s responsibility to check and comply with this schedule.

-8.4.7 All CBE credit is awarded without grade and is not included in the calculation of grade point ratios.
+8.6.7 All CBE credit is awarded without grade and is not included in the calculation of grade point averages.

-8.4.12 Officially enrolled students who believe they are proficient in the material of an undergraduate course may request that the offering department provide an appropriate opportunity for credit by examination.
+8.6.12 Officially enrolled students who believe they are proficient in the material of an undergraduate course may request that the offering department provide an appropriate opportunity for credit by examination.
 Department approval is required before an exam for a given course will be offered.
-Once completed, the department must notify Measurement and Research Services regarding the credit earned.
+Once completed, the department must notify Testing Services regarding the credit earned.

-8.4.13 Credit by Examination requires a student fee that will be used to support such activities as test administration, preparation/selection of exams, scoring, analysis and reporting.
-Measurement and Research Services or academic departments may collect these fees.
+8.6.13 Credit by Examination requires a student fee that will be used to support such activities as test administration, preparation/selection of exams, scoring, analysis and reporting.
+Testing Services or academic departments may collect these fees.